High demand for COVID-19 shots continues despite Johnson & Johnson setback

 "Tuesday and Wednesday were our highest vaccine dates yet," Pedersen said, noting all sites are at capacity with more than 13,000 shots administered Tuesday and more than 14,000 Wednesday.

-Lake County Health Department Executive Director Mark Pfister reported high demand.
-"Slots are not filling as quickly -- as we believe individuals are shopping for their most convenient option -- but slots are still filling."
+Lake County Health Department Executive Director Mark Pfister also reported high demand.
+"Slots are not filling as quickly -- as we believe individuals are shopping for their most convenient option -- but slots are still filling," he said.

 Averages for new COVID-19 infections went down for the second day in a row at the same time averages for daily inoculations dipped, Illinois Department of Public Health data showed.